 I tested the RBK13 as a system of three units for about a week and was happy with it.
 I didn’t expect very high-speed numbers out of it, considering its specs, and it didn’t wow me.
 But the system was reliable, passing my three-day stress test with no disconnection at all.

 The coverage was excellent, too.
 With all three units, I was able to get decent signals in some 6000ft area (most of which was open space).
-So it’s safe to say you the set can cover around 4000ft of residential space.
-The coverage, of course, varies depending on the type of the home, how thick the walls are, etc.
+So it’s safe to say the set can blanket around 4000ft of residential space.
+Of course, the coverage varies depending on the type of the home, how thick the walls are, etc.

-As for the number, the RBK13 didn’t have much to brag.
+As for the number, the RBK13 didn’t have much to brag about.
 By itself, the RBR10 router was slightly above the average among Wi-Fi 5 mesh routers.
-(Note that the chart includes tri-band and even one Wi-Fi 6 system.)
-At a close range, it averaged about 425 Mbps and at 40 feet (12 m) away, about 370 Mbps of sustained speed.
+(Note that the chart includes tri-band and Wi-Fi 6 systems.)
+My test client averaged about 425 Mbps at 40 feet (12 m) and 370 Mbps some 10 feet (3 m) away.